-This is my low-carb version of the well-known French apple Tarte Tatin.
-Mine has a much thinner cake layer than is typical of that dessert.
-My husband really liked this served warm with a bit of whipped cream on top.
-I’m pleased and would like to share my results with you.
-I apologize for the photo quality, but this picture was taken with my very first digital camera (not a very good one) and it was also taken in the evening, when natural light just wasn’t there.
-I’m going to have to bake this again and get a prettier picture next time for you.
-But the photo can’t take away the fact that this was absolutely delicious!
-If you decide to give this recipe a go, you’ll be glad you did!
+Holidays always remind me of desserts my mother loved to serve at this time of year.
+The well-known French apple Tarte Tatin is one of those.
+My low-carb version has a much thinner cake layer than is typical of this famous dessert.
+My husband and I really liked this conversion.
+I serve mine with a dollop of whipped cream on top.
+I apologize for the photo quality, but this picture was taken with my very first digital camera, in the evening when natural light just isn’t there.
+I’m going to have to bake this again and get a prettier picture next time.
+But the photo can’t take away the fact that this recipe is absolutely delicious!
+If you decide to give this one a go, you’ll be glad you did!

 This recipe is not suitable until the higher carb fruit rung of the Atkins Phase 2 OWL carb re-introduction ladder, as you approach Maintenance.
 This dessert would be acceptable for a Paleo-Primal liefstyle provided you substituted REAL honey for the sugar-free honey and subbed in REAL maple syrup for the Cary’s sugar-free maple syrup called for below.